ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 ## Dashboard

 The final dashboard will be created using Tableau.
+We will use the interactive dashboard to describe music popularity within Spotify.
+Specifically, we will be displaying the Artist Popularity by Country, the Most Popular Artists, Genre Popularity, and lastly we will be ranking Artist Followers.

 ## Presentation